You have a bad debt if you cannot collect money owed to you. A bad debt is either a business bad debt or a nonbusiness bad

 debt.
 This chapter discusses only business bad debts.

 Generally, a business bad debt is one that comes from operating your trade or business.
 You can deduct business bad debts

-All other bad debts are nonbusiness bad debts and are deductible only as short-term capital losses on Form 8949, Sales and
+All other bad debts are nonbusiness bad debts and are deductible only as short-term capital losses.
+For more information on

 See chapter 12 for information about getting publications and forms.